Bielik20/ng-lazy-forms/README.md

 ## Create a Base Metadata

-Lazy Forms use metadata to generate and manage components called Lazy Controls (discussed latter in this tutorial).
+Lazy Forms use metadata to generate and manage components called Lazy Controls (discussed later in this tutorial).
 It defines basic metadata required to work:

 ```ts
 export abstract class LazyMetadata {